kristofferv98/VoiceProcessingToolkit/README.md

 ## Introduction
 VoiceProcessingToolkit is a Python library designed for voice processing tasks, including wake word detection and transcription.
 It aims to streamline the creation of voice-activated applications.

+> **Note:** Version 0.2.0 removes text-to-speech functionality and decorator patterns to focus on core wake word detection and transcription features.
+This results in a more streamlined and focused toolkit.

 1. [Introduction](#introduction)
 2. [Features](#features)
 3. [Installation](#installation)